virtualidentityag/quality-gate/README.md

 - `biotope-quality-gate lint --typescript --javascript --config ./node_modules/@biotope/quality-gate --pattern ./`

 ## Disabling rules
-You can disable rules for a certain file, line or group of lines, the same way you do on eslint.
+You can disable rules for a certain file, line or group of lines, the same way you do on eslint and on stylelint.
 In that sense, you can use the same mechanisms, like:
-- `// eslint-disable-next-line rule-one,rule-two`
+- `// eslint-disable-next-line logic-rule-one,logic-rule-two`
-- `// eslint-disable rule-three`
+- `// eslint-disable logic-rule-three`
 - ...
+- `/* stylelint-disable-next-line style-rule-one,style-rule-two */`
+- `/* stylelint-disable style-rule-three */`
+- ...

-You can read more about this [here][link-eslint-disable].
+You can read more about this [here][link-eslint-disable] and [here][link-stylelint-config].

 ## Commands